 (b) For owners of real property who do not wish to receive an appraisal, the owner has the right to cancel the purchase contract without penalty or further obligation within 10 business days after execution of the contract.

-(c) In the event of cancellation, the owner of the real property shall send a notice of cancellation to the buyer by mail, telegram, email, or other means of written communication.
+(c) In the event of cancellation, the owner of the real property shall send written notice of cancellation to the buyer by mail, telegram, email, or other means of written communication.
 Notice of cancellation is considered given when mailed, when filed for telegraphic transmission, when emailed, or if sent by other means, when delivered to the buyer's designated place of business.

-(3) The purchase contract for a real estate transaction described in this section must state clearly in at least size 10-point boldface type, and the seller must affirmatively acknowledge, that the seller:
+(3) The purchase contract for a real estate transaction described in this section must state clearly in at least size 10-point boldface type, and the seller must affirmatively acknowledge in writing, that the seller:

 (a) Has a right to an appraisal as specified in subsection (2) of this section; and